adonese/mit/specs.md

 #### /get_grinders [GET]

-Send agent ID in url query, e.g. `GET https://mit.soluspay.net/get_grinders?agent=2
+Send `agent` ID in url query, e.g. `GET https://mit.soluspay.net/get_grinders?agent=2

+NOTE: Agent is to be get from the login response, with name `FldUserNo`.

 NOTE: AGENT with ID `2` has associated grinder